 “Otra,” I told the nice guy running drinks from the comfort of my beach chair and handing the empty bottle back to him.
 The waves lightly slapped the rocks below us and I watched the wispy clouds move across the sky.
 I was struggling with a difficult decision: continue to sit here and do nothing, or go for my third snorkel of the day – some decisions can be really challenging on vacation.
-We’d heard some mixed reviews about Chankanaab National Park, but we were so glad we’d come.
+We’d read some negative Chankanaab reviews, but we’d also read some positive things too.
+We really didn’t know what to believe.
+In the end, we were so glad we’d come.

 The idea of being in close proximity to thousands of other cruise ship day trippers in Cozumel, Mexico had me worried.
 Laura had talked to someone who had been here and the review was not favorable.
 The two chief complaints were that it is cheesy touristy and it is absolutely packed with cruise ship visitors.
 But I need not have worried.
 Like most places in the world, you can find the good or bad anywhere.
 We found greatness at Chankanaab National Park!